OMGToFo/SPSStoExcel/README.md

 Usage

-To use this app, follow these steps:
+To use this app locally on your computer, follow these steps:

 - Clone the repository to your local machine.
 - Install the required dependencies by running the command pip install -r requirements.txt.